 If you drive a vehicle, wear and tear on your tires is a fact of life.
 In addition to being a safe driver, having your car aligned regularly can help extend the life of your vehicle.
 It can also extend the life of your tires and keep you driving safely and smoothly.

-As long as your car does not have any particular issues or unusual designs, a car alignment is not expensive in relation to most auto repairs.
+As long as your car does not have any particular issues or unusual designs, a car alignment is not expensive, considering most auto repairs.
 After comparing prices at national auto shops across the nation, the average cost of a wheel alignment runs between $75 for a single alignment and up to $200 for an extended warranty, depending on the type of vehicle and where you live.
 Meanwhile, a full vehicle alignment will cost about double that amount.

 Often, an alignment is covered under your warranty or extended warranty, so make sure to check the terms of any warranty coverage you have to see if you qualify for a free alignment

 You may require additional services or have issues with your car’s suspension or tire balance.
 If that is the case, the mechanic might need to repair the issues to properly align your tires, driving up the cost of alignment.
 Likewise, a specialized or peculiar car design may be trickier to repair and thus cost you more.